Why caviar is an aphrodisiac

 The most-prized fish roe in the world comes from three specific species of sturgeon indigenous to the Caspian Sea: Sevruga, Osetra and Beluga.
 Sadly, in 2006 the United Nations was forced to put a temporary ban on Caspian Sea caviar when it was discovered how seriously the region had been over-fished.
 Luckily, the situation was put under control before Beluga, the most prized of the three, became completely extinct.
 (And the ban was partially lifted in 2007, but concerns remain even today.)

-Can it be farmed?
+Can caviar be farmed?

 During the time of the Caspian Sea ban, American farmed caviar came into its own.
-The farmed caviar industry is environmentally responsible, yet it is a high-grade alternative to Caspian fish roe.
+The farmed fish egg industry is environmentally responsible, yet it is a high-grade alternative to Caspian fish roe.
 The aquafarm of Tsar Nicoulai in Northern California is considered a world leader in sustainable sturgeon farming.
 (So now you can feel the altruism when dropping your entire holiday bonus on fish eggs.)

 In the past decade marked efforts have also begun in Italy and France to farm sturgeon for their prized eggs, with a hope that premium caviar will one day again be widely available.
 But then again, there is something sexy about the unattainable.
 After all, isn’t playing hard-to-get the ultimate aphrodisiac?